johanndiedrick/soniclab-binauralbeats/readme.md

 4) Setting up a simple UI

-Order of tasks:
+### Order of tasks

 -Create our AudioUnit
 -Create our oscillator class
 -Render our sound
 -Create our UI and other niceties

-To Do:
+## To Do

-- Comment every line of code
+* Comment every line of code

-- Make a "finished" branch for reference and an "unfinished" branch to be used at the workshop
+* Make a "finished" branch for reference and an "unfinished" branch to be used at the workshop

-References:
+## References

 https://github.com/zebpedersen/CAController